uwaterloo-tron/discord-bot/docs/Contributing/index.md

 ## Installation

-Run `pipenv install` in the project directory.
+Run `pipenv install --dev` in the project directory.

-This is just for proper code inspections in your IDE, the dependencies used during testing will be re-built in the docker container.

 ## Testing